13 The People Analytics Translator Skills

 Actions to build industry and company expertise:

-• Network: Meet with colleagues from different departments to understand their priorities and challenges.
+- Network: Meet colleagues from different departments to understand their priorities and challenges.

 Talent Management Expertise:

-For anyone involved in people analytics, understanding Human Resource concepts and practices is non-negotiable (even if you don’t work in HR).
-It’s not enough to be a data whiz; you need to understand how talent management processes, employee engagement, and performance management work.
-Many analysts have hit a roadblock in their careers because they assume that if the “math” is right, the analysis is good.
-But, what is often missed are patterns, trends, and organizational constraints that have impacted the data.
-An analyst who isn’t aware of things like when certain compensation aspects are paid, when performance reviews occur, how an organization’s structure impacts promotions or hiring and myriad other talent management practices, run the risk of conducting meaningless results.
+For anyone involved in People Analytics, understanding Human Resource concepts and practices is non-negotiable (even if you don’t work in HR and have no desire to work in HR).
+It’s not enough to be a data whiz; you must understand how talent management processes, employee engagement, and performance management work.
+Many analysts hit roadblocks in their careers because they assume that if the “math” is right, the analysis must be good.
+But, when you assess people and you don’t know the patterns, trends, and organizational constraints that have an impact on people data, the math will never be right.
+An analyst who isn’t aware of things like when certain compensation benefits are paid out, when performance reviews occur, how an organization’s structure impacts promotions or hiring, or a myriad of other talent management practices, runs the risk of producing meaningless results.
 This knowledge is crucial for understanding the context in which data is created or in which the insights will be applied.
-Only with an understanding of the people processes can an analysis be appropriately aligned to solutions.
+Only with an understanding of the people processes can analysis be appropriately aligned to solutions.
 Data skills alone won’t qualify you as a people analyst; invest in understanding the “human” side of the equation.

 Actions to build talent management expertise:

-• Participate in HR activities: Many HR departments hope to include employees in various process, reach out and let them know you are available.
+- Participate in HR activities: Many HR departments hope to include employees in various processes; reach out to let them know you are available.

 Your Unique Specialty Knowledge:

-You undoubtedly have expertise in another domain from past education, work, or non-work related commitments.
-This is your specialty area of expertise – whether it’s learning and development, training design, product management, marketing, or any other skill set.
-Combining a specialty with a broader understanding of industry, company, and talent management knowledge will give you a unique combination of expertise – one that leverages your individual skills in creative ways.
+You undoubtedly have expertise in some other domain.
+Whether that is from past education, work, or non-work related commitments.
+This is your specialty area of expertise – whether it’s learning and development, training design, product management, marketing, or knowledge you’ve picked up by supporting your community.
+Combining your specialty knowledge with a broader understanding of industry/company, and talent management knowledge will give you a unique combination of expertise – one that leverages your individual skills in creative ways.
 It can make you stand out and maximize your impact.

 Actions to build your unique specialty knowledge: